Edheramirez/holbertonschool-frontend-javascript/README.md

 How to use map, filter and reduce on arrays
 Typed arrays
-The Set, Map, and Weak link data structures
+The Set, Map, and Weak link data structures# holbertonschool-interview